-• The proposal must be submitted by legal entities established in one of the member states of the EU or in an associated country.
-For a list of associated countries, see ftp://ftp.cordis.europa.eu/pub/fp7/docs/third\country\agreements\en.pdf.
+- The content of the proposal relates to one or more of the ECHORD Scenarios described in the current text. - The proposal must be submitted by legal entities established in one of the member states of the EU or in an associated country.
+For a list of associated countries, see ftp://ftp.cordis.europa.eu/pub/fp7/docs/third_country_agreements_en.pdf.